• Skip to main content

 • TREX: Comparing two anaesthesia management plans (sevoflurane vs low-dose sevoflurane with dexmedetomidine and remifentanil) and assessing neurodevelopmental outcomes

-• Bee Pain Free: Multi-centre, double-blinded, RCT to investigate honey use to reduce pain children post-tonsillectomy
+• Bee Pain Free: Multi-centre, double-blinded, RCT to investigate honey use to reduce pain for children post-tonsillectomy

 • GAP: Gabapentin use to manage post tonsillectomy pain